-As we look forward to 2018, we are all beginning to think about all that the next year could bring.
+As we look forward to a new academic year, we are all beginning to think about all that the next year could bring.
 For schools and education organizations, that means improved student recruitment through more effective education marketing.
 With more competition, an industry that hasn't really had to focus on marketing in the past, and an increase in the number of schools and districts throughout the US, schools are struggling to effectively recruit and retain students.
 Let's take a look at five ways to improve your student recruitment with effective education marketing in the new year.

 In the past couple of weeks we've talked about the importance of lead nurturing campaigns and why you should be using workflows as a part of your lead nurturing strategy.
 You've learned that the lack of lead nurturing is the reason that a large portion of leads never become customers and you've learned that automated email workflows can help you stay in front of these people with little manual work required.
 Chances are that, at this point, you're sold on the fact that you need to have a lead nurturing campaign and that email workflows need to be a part of that.
 If you're still on the fence, consider these stats: